tatuylonen/wikitextprocessor/README.md

   The page handler can extract, parse, and otherwise process the page, and has full access to templates and Lua macros defined in the dump.
 This may call the page handler in multiple processes in parallel.
-Return values from the page handler calls are returned to the caller (this function acts as an iterator).
+Return values from the page handler calls are returned to the caller.
 This is called the second phase.
-* Optionally, the ``Wtp.reprocess()`` function may be used for processing the same data several times (it basically repeats the second phase).

 Most of the functionality is hidden behind the ``Wtp`` object.
 ``WikiNode`` objects are used for representing the parse